Fri, 06 May|

 We have assembled an exceptional team of speakers to guide you through the intricacies of this forgotten theatre.

-Dr Terry Beckenbaugh, Associate Professor USAAF Command and Staff College, Montgomery, AL
+Dr Terry Beckenbaugh, Associate Professor USAF Command and Staff College, Montgomery, AL

 Dr Jeff Prushankin, Visiting Asst Professor of History at Millersville University, PA